triton-inference-server/python_backend/README.md

 `InferenceRequest` constructor.
 To do this, you can create a `PreferredMemory` object and specify the `preferred_memory_type` as either `GPU` or `CPU`, as well as the `preferred_device_id` as an integer to indicate the memory type and device ID on which you wish to receive output tensors.
+If you do not specify the `preferred_memory` parameter, the output tensors will be allocated on the same device where the output tensors were received from the model to which the BLS call is made.

 Example below shows how to use this feature: